Beyond Advocacy into Education

 Education presents facts.

-DenseBreast-info.org (DB-I) was developed in response to the recognized need for educational material to inform new discussions arising in the context of density inform legislation.
+DBI was developed in response to the recognized need for educational material to inform new patient/provider discussions.
 Education is an objective approach, providing guidance based on peer-reviewed clinical research and possible outcomes.
-While advocacy efforts raise awareness, it is medically-sourced tools, like DB-I, that inform conversations between a woman and her health care provider about actual next steps.
+While advocacy efforts raise awareness, it is medically-sourced tools, like DBI, that inform conversations between a woman and her health care provider about actual next steps.

-DB-I content is medically-sourced, vetted, and under constant review.
+DBI content is medically-sourced, vetted, and under constant review.
 Our Medical Advisory Board consists of world-renowned breast imaging experts and medical reviewers.
-Among other tools, the website hosts an interactive map with legally-vetted analysis of existing state “inform” laws.
 The website, a resource for both patients and health care providers, instructs on the implications of dense tissue, from multiple perspectives and relevant research, and presents options available in addressing them.

-In a comparative study, DB-I was found to be the “most up-to-date, comprehensive site for breast density knowledge .”
+DBI is now the world’s leading medically sourced resource on the topic and in a comparative study, was found to be the “most up-to-date, comprehensive site for breast density knowledge .”
 We are delighted it has become the go-to resource for patients, health care providers, researchers, the media, and legislators.

 - Harvey, J. Breast density websites: Where to send your patients and referring providers for information.
 Society of Breast Imaging (SBI) Member Newsletter 2016; 3